brotkrueml/typo3-matomo-integration/Documentation/UseCases/Index.rst

          }
       }

 #.
-Registration of the event listener in :file:`Configuration/Services.yaml`
+Registration of the event listener

    We need to inject the custom dimension ID and the page types configuration into the event listener:

    .. code-block:: yaml
+      :caption: EXT:your_extension/Configuration/Services.yaml

       YourVender\YourExtension\EventListener\AddPageTypeToMatomoTracking:
          arguments: